 Researchers link exposure to unconventional natural gas wells to respiratory symptoms and skin problems

 June 10, 2019

 A research team out of Yale School of Public Health found that residents who live closer to unconventional natural gas wells have more upper respiratory symptoms, such as cough, sore throat, sinus problems, and nose bleeds, than those who live farther away.
 In their study, "closer" means less than 1 km (0.6 miles) from a well, and "farther away" means more than 2 km (1.2 miles) from a well.
 Dr. Rabinowitz and his team also found that residents who live closer have more skin problems, such as...
 Read More

 Researchers see an association between unconventional natural gas development and hospitalizations for skin issues and genital/urinary issues

 May 13, 2019

 Utilizing Pennsylvania county-level hospitalization data and state unconventional natural gas well data, researchers from the University of Rochester found a positive association between the number of gas wells per square kilometer and hospitalizations within two health categories: genital and urinary issues, including kidney stones, urinary tract infections, and kidney infections, and also skin issues, such as cellulitis and abscesses.
-Over time, as the number of unconventional wells increased, so did hospitalization rates within these...
+Over time, as the number of unconventional wells...
 Read More